 The Revenant

-15After the relative confines of the theatre setting for his Birdman, director Alejandro González Iñárritu has spread his wings for his next feature and landed in the wide-open spaces of the frontier.
+15After the relative confines of the theatre setting for his Birdman, director Alejandro González Iñárritu spread his wings for his next feature and landed in the wide-open spaces of the frontier.
 It's here that Leonardo DiCaprio can be found not only in his element but also the chillier kind as provided by Mother Nature.

 The wild frontier; an immense and unforgiving land.
 Fur trapper Hugh Glass (DiCaprio) and his son Hawk (Forrest Goodluck) - whom he had with his Native American partner - are on a hunting expedition for pelts with a group of men under the command of Captain Andrew Henry (Domhnall Gleeson).